LiarGs/Ant-Colony-Algorithm-GUI/README.md

 - Set new result save path in 'Settings'

-- Click 'Start' to start and Explore yourself
+- Click 'Start' to start and explore yourself

-- It is recommended to run '20 Ietration, 100 Ant-numbers' first and run '80 Ietration 100 Ant-numbers' after.
-It will be better than '100 Ietration, 100 Ant-numbers' at first
+- It is recommended to run '20 Iterations, 100 Ant-numbers' first and run '80 Iterations 100 Ant-numbers' after.
+It will be better than '100 Iterations, 100 Ant-numbers' at first

 WHAT LANGUAGE DOSE THIS PROJET USE??